 Cloud Shell is globally distributed across multiple Google Cloud regions.
 When you first connect to Cloud Shell, you are automatically assigned to the closest available region.
 You can't pick your own region and if Cloud Shell doesn't pick the closest region, Cloud Shell tries to migrate your Cloud Shell VM to a closer region when your Cloud Shell VM isn't in use.

 To view your current region, run the following command from a Cloud Shell session:

 The Cloud Shell container image is updated weekly to keep prepackaged tools up to date.
-This means Cloud Shell always comes with the latest versions of Cloud SDK, Docker, and its other utilities.
+This means Cloud Shell always comes with the latest versions of the gcloud CLI, Docker, and other utilities.

 When you set up a Cloud Shell session, you get a regular Unix user account with a username based on your email address.
 With this access, you have full root privileges on your allocated VM and can even run sudo commands, if you need to.